 A. Term.
-This Agreement shall commence on the Effective Date, and unless terminated as set forth herein, shall continue until the revocation, termination or expiration of the Charter currently in effect expiring June 30, 2028 (the "Term").
+This Agreement shall commence on the Effective Date, and unless terminated as set forth herein, shall continue until the revocation, termination or expiration of the Charter currently in effect and expiring June 30, 2034.
+The Term shall not exceed the length of the Charter. (the "Term").
 The parties acknowledge that the Authorizer, as part of any reauthorization or renewal, may require that the School and NHA submit an amended or restated Agreement for review by the Authorizer.
-The first school year of this Agreement shall commence July 1, 2023 to June 30, 2024, and each school year thereafter shall commence on July 1 and end on June 30 of the following year.
+The first school year of this Agreement shall commence July 1, 2024, and continue to June 30, 2025, and each school year thereafter shall commence on July 1 and end on June 30 of the following year.